 To make the Pumpkin Swirl Bread:

-These errors snuck through, for The New Artisan Bread in Five Minutes a Day–the important problems were with the gluten-free recipes:
+These errors snuck through in the first printings of The New Artisan Bread in Five Minutes a Day–the important problems were with the gluten-free recipes:

 Page 83, Crock Pot Bread, Step 1: Add the words “Place it on a sheet of parchment paper.”